 The march to legal sports betting in D.C. began in 2018 when Ward 2 Councilmember Jack Evans introduced a bill that would legalize the activity and put the DC Lottery in charge.
 The bill was titled the Sports Wagering Lottery Amendment Act of 2018 and sought to legalize in-person and mobile sports betting within city limits.

 The DC Council voted on and approved the bill in December 2018 to send it to the mayor’s office.
 After gaining the mayor’s signature, the bill was sent to Congress for a 30-day waiting period before officially becoming law.
-As it stands now, sports betting in DC is imminent.
-Local news outlets initially reported the first wagers would be taken as soon as Spring 2019, but that timeline has been pushed back to Fall 2019.

 The Sports Wagering Lottery Amendment Act of 2018 established some basic ground rules: